Barry A. Stephenson (President and Chief Executive Officer)

 Earl B. Munday

 Mr. Munday has over 30 years of technical experience and has a master’s degree in chemical engineering from Clemson University and a bachelor’s degree in physics from Clemson University.
 Mr. Munday’s experience includes planning and conducting pilot plant evaluations from the laboratory phase to field demonstration.
 He has developed decontamination methods for radioactive materials and has designed systems for use with highly toxic, corrosive, and potentially explosive chemicals.
 Mr. Munday has received several awards for his accomplishments including the Martin Marietta Energy Systems technical achievement team award for the Gas Phase Decontamination Project.
 He has extensive experience in project management and technical expertise in the sampling of hazardous gasses.
 His experience includes full-scale decontamination of radioactive waste water and lab-scale vapor-liquid equilibrium experiments.
-Mr. Munday currently serves as MCL’s security officer.
+Mr. Munday serves as MCLinc’s security officer enabling MCLinc to serve customers with classified project needs.